XiwenF/Linear3/README.md

 more detailed usage of this function, please refer to the help page:
 ?ANOVA.

+Linear3::h_matrix() is used to computes leverage and its descriptive statistics.
+For more detailed usage of this function, please refer to the help page: ?h_matrix.

+Linear3::outlierinfluence() is used to computes two diagnostic statistics for measuring influential points(DFFITS and Cook’s Distance).
+For more detailed usage of this function, please refer to the help page:
+?outlierinfluence.

 ## Example

 This is a basic example which shows you how to solve a common problem: